lauos/anjector/README.md

 # Anjector

-Stand for *Android Injector*, a framework to inject a shared library into other process.
+**Android Injector**, a framework to inject a shared library into other process.

 # Usage